-- the general law, unless wrongly applied; - requests for new services; - persons or bodies over which SLHD has no control; - Where legal proceedings have started.
-This is defined as details of the claim, such as the Claim Form and the Particulars of Claim, have been filed at court: - the subject of the complaint occurred more than 12 months ago and/or is already subject to an on-going or resolved complaint; - matters that have already been considered under the complaints policy
+the general law, unless wrongly applied;

+- requests for new services; - persons or bodies over which SLHD has no control; - Where legal proceedings have started.
+This is defined as details of the claim, such as the Claim Form and the Particulars of Claim, have been filed at court; - the subject of the complaint occurred more than 12 months ago and/or is already subject to an on-going or resolved complaint; - matters that have already been considered under the complaints policy

-8. Unacceptable Behaviour and Unreasonably Persistent Complainants
+8. Unreasonable Behaviour and Unreasonably Persistent Complainants

 - 8.1 SLHD is committed to dealing with complaints fairly and impartially and to providing a high-quality service to those who make them.
-As part of this service SLHD do not normally limit the contact complainants have with their offices. - 8.2 Any restrictions placed on contact due to unacceptable behaviour will be proportionate and demonstrate regard for the provisions of the Equality Act 2010. - 8.3 However, SLHD will not tolerate behaviour by complainants which is unacceptable, for example, which is abusive, offensive, or threatening, or if complainants are unreasonably persistent in contacting SLHD concerning the same issues.
-We will take action to protect staff from that behaviour. - When a complainant's behaviour has been considered as being unacceptable or unreasonably persistent, we will explain why we find their behaviour to be unacceptable or unreasonable and ask them to change it.
-We will tell them that, if the unacceptable behaviour or unreasonable persistency continues, we will take action to restrict their contact with our offices. - 8.5 The decision to restrict access to our offices will be taken by the Head of Service and/or Executive Management Team (EMT).
-Any restrictions imposed will be appropriate and proportionate. - We will advise the complainant of the action we are taking and that they can appeal the decision we have made to the Chief Executive.
-We will agree a review period at the outset.
-If behaviour has not improved, we will provide an explanation as to why the restriction will remain in force for a further period pending the next agreed review date. - 8.7 The options SLHD are most likely to consider are: - requesting contact in a particular form (i.e., by letters only); - requiring contact be made with a named officer only; - restricting telephone calls to specified days and times; - requesting contact is made through a third party;
+As part of this service SLHD do not normally limit the contact complainants have with our offices. - 8.2 Any restrictions placed on contact due to unreasonable and unacceptable behaviour will be proportionate and demonstrate regard for the provisions of the Equality Act 2010. - 8.3 However, SLHD will not tolerate behaviour by complainants which is unacceptable, for example, which is abusive, offensive, or threatening, or if complainants are unreasonably persistent in contacting SLHD concerning the same issues.
+We will take action to protect staff from that behaviour. - 8.4 We have a separate Unacceptable Behaviour Policy for specifically addressing how we deal with unreasonable behaviour.
+The policy outlines the measures we will take to ensure a safe and respectful working environment for both our employees and customers.
+A copy of the Policy can be found at St.Leger Homes | Policies and Strategies.